Palau's Bountiful Beaches, Bubbles & Bats

 Peleliu and Anguar may be found, which are of great interest to visitors doing WWII History Tours.
 On many of the snorkeling trips, the sights are submerged Japanese

 Zeros or other discarded war equipment.
 Japanese cannons on Babeldaob are among the attractions left in tack after the heavy bombings by Americans during 1944.

 The German Light House Tour offers a mixture of land and sea time by combining calm water paddling and

 canopy-covered hiking through the rock islands.
 Explorers visit Fantasy Lake then paddle to a natural lagoon to begin a jungle hike along a path constructed by the

-relics.
+with relics.
 At the top of the island is a century-old coral lighthouse constructed during the German occupation that allows for a birds-eye view of most of the

 Spain governed the islands in the 1800's and passed them on to Germany.
 After their

-became a United Nations Trust Territory under U.S. administration.
+District became a United Nations Trust Territory under U.S. administration.
 As part of its mandate, the U.S. was to improve Palau's infrastructure and educational

 For those seeking relaxation with the comforts of home, resorts in the capital town of Koror provide white sand beaches, swimming pools and top-notch

 restaurants.
 Over 2/3 of Palau's more than 17,000 people live on the island of Koror, and there are about 20 resorts and hotels and numerous restaurants